victor-magaldi/test-template-starter-netlify/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 title: Post 1 06/11
 date: 2022-09-15T23:04:12.191Z
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.a aaa
 featuredpost: false
 featuredimage: /img/coffee.png
 tags: